m3nu/talks/keto.md

 ]
 .right-column[
 ### Secondary benefits of a low-carb diet
-- Avoid fructose > useless to the body, processed like alcohol, stored as visceral fat around organs.
+- Avoid fructose > useless to the body, processed like alcohol, stored as visceral fat around organs..red[f, g]
 - Avoid wheat > reduce chronic inflammation of the gut.red[a]
 - Avoid polyunsaturated fat > reduce cancer risk and inflammation.red[e]
 - More nutritionally dense food > improved micros